 All meetings will take place in the Age Concern Building, Provost Wynd, Cupar, starting at 7.30pm and are open to the Public.

-Everyone is welcome to stay on after the talk to meet others over a coffee or tea and biscuits.
+Everyone is welcome to stay on after the talk to meet others.

 Parking is available in the Bonnygate Car Park adjacent to the hall.

 Reports of Meetings to date